 - Fill in surveys online – again you won’t get rich, but if you like surfing in the evenings after work or have odd bits of time during the day when the baby falls asleep, then this will make you money rather than getting depressed because you can’t afford to shop or lose yopu money by going for Bingo.
 Here is a review of the best paying survey sites in 2017.
 I also like Prolific surveys – they are from academic researchers and are very varied, sometimes very odd questions, so they are more fun to do!

 - “Comping” – entering competitions – is another thing which can become a fun hobby that could make you a little bit.
 If you fancy trying this have a listen to this interview with “Super Lucky Di” who has a lot of great tips and Facebook group for people just strating out: “Lucky learners“.
 Look for online competitions eg Competition database, you may just get lucky!
-It’s a good idea to set up a special email account for these, as you may get deluged with a lot of “bargain offers” after entering a competition.
+Definitely set up a special email account for these, as you will get deluged with a lot of “bargain offers” after entering a competition.

 Who is this suitable for?